fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Lists
 - What is a list?
 - How to create a list?
+- What is list concatenation?
+- What is list repetition?
+- List indexing?
+  - What is it?
+  - Negative indexes
+    - Can we use them?
+    - When they can be useful?
+- What is list slicing?
 - How can we iterate over a list?
 - How to find out list's length?
 - Which methods exist to work with lists?